-B. Homework assignments from the relevant chapter, including participation in the recitation session.
-Example: Students must solve problems deducing the structural formula of a compound containing an aldehyde group.

-C. Written reports of the results from the laboratory experiments, including purpose, procedure, materials, identification of products, yield of products, and discussion of the results.
-Example: students must submit a laboratory report detailing the amounts of unsaturated acid (such as oleic acid) in olive oil.

-D. Textbook Readings: students are expected to read each of the chapter in advance of the lecture.
-The chapters cover new material and are written at college-level English with many new technical terms, and must often be read more than once.

-E. Background Research: as topics arise, students may need to perform background research and be ready to discuss in class.
-For example: new medicines and advanced batteries.
+- B. Homework assignments from the relevant chapter, including participation in the recitation session.
+Example: Students must solve problems deducing the structural formula of a compound containing an aldehyde group. - C. Written reports of the results from the laboratory experiments, including purpose, procedure, materials, identification of products, yield of products, and discussion of the results.
+Example: students must submit a laboratory report detailing the amounts of unsaturated acid (such as oleic acid) in olive oil. - D. Textbook readings: students are expected to read each of the chapter in advance of the lecture.
+The chapters cover new material and are written at college-level English with many new technical terms, and must often be read more than once. - E. Background research: as topics arise, students may need to perform background research and be ready to discuss in class.
+For example: new medicines and advanced batteries. - F. Honors presentations: students will analyze literature examples of syntheses and present their critiques orally.
+Additionally, students will design synthetic routes of their own for complex molecules and orally defend synthetic choices.

-Methods of Evaluation Rationale Tests Exams demonstrating the student's ability to analyze critically and apply concepts covered in the relevant chapters.
-Example: an exam problem requires students to demonstrate synthesis and reactivity of aldehydes and ketones using reaction mechanisms.
+Methods of Evaluation Rationale Other Exams demonstrating the student's ability to analyze critically and apply concepts covered in the relevant chapters.
+Example: An exam problem requires students to demonstrate synthesis and reactivity of aldehydes and ketones using reaction mechanisms.
 Homework Homework assignments from the relevant chapter, including participation in the recitation session.
-Example: students must jointly solve the structural formula of the product of an Aldol condensation in the recitation sesssion.
-Other Laboratory Experiments that safely reinforce topics covered in lecture and also teach organic synthesis, purification, and analysis techniques, which test the student's ability to apply the concepts learned in class and to follow procedures in the laboratory manual, as well as to participate actively in the experiment.
-Example: The laboratory experiment "Martius Yellow" requires the students to synthesize, isolate and purify 6 organic compounds in a complex reaction scheme.
+Example: Students propose the product of a Diels-Alder Reaction using orbital symmetry guidelines.
+Other Laboratory experiments that safely reinforce topics covered in lecture and also teach organic synthesis, purification, and analysis techniques, which test the student's ability to apply the concepts learned in class and to follow procedures in the laboratory manual, as well as to participate actively in the experiment.
+Example: The laboratory experiment "Martius Yellow" requires the students to synthesize, isolate, and purify 6 organic compounds in a complex reaction scheme.
 This experiment is performed under a laboratory fume hood.
+Final Exam American Chemical Society Standardized Exam in Organic Chemistry as the final exam.
+Example: this standardized organic exam is a 2-hour 70 multiple choice question exam that covers topics listed in Organic Chemistry I and Organic Chemistry II and is conducted at major institutions in Organic Chemistry II across the nation.